Notes on academic writing in mathematics and computer science

 What should the introduction achieve?

-That’s it.
-Suppose the reader is asked “So what’s this paper about and why should we care?”.
-If your text enables him to give a pithy and compelling answer to that question, then your introduction has done its job—and you’re half-way to getting published.
+If your introduction enables your reader to understand and remember pithy and compelling answers to these questions, then your introduction has done its job—and you’re half-way to getting published.

 Let’s say that again

-This is so important that I want to say it all over again in different words.
+Let me say this again.
 To illustrate my point let me give you an example of two ways of describing a window:

 I see (and write) too many introductions like sample 1 above.
-It’s not because authors are stupid: if you spent three years inventing something, you tend to lose a more global perspective on your own work.
+It’s not because authors are stupid: if you spent three years inventing something, you may lose perspective on your work.

 Note the last bit of sample 2 above.
 This addresses the “how does it make the world better?” part of Test 1 above.
 Ideally, you need your introduction to make it clear, in a non-threatening way, how your paper advances the state of the art.
 Yes, this can be hard.
 That’s why talking with people is so very important.
 You learn how to … well … communicate.